-Smelter location tends to be dictated primarily by the availability of low cost energy sources, but is also influenced by other factors such as transport costs and the availability and quality of other infrastructure.
+Smelter location tends to be dictated primarily by the availability and proximity to historically low cost electricity sources.
+Location is also influenced by other factors such as transport costs and the availability and quality of other infrastructure.
 All of Australia’s aluminium smelters are located close to or on the coastline.

-- Tomago (NSW) – Rio Tinto Aluminium, CSR, Hydro Aluminium
+- Tomago (NSW) – Rio Tinto, CSR, Hydro Aluminium